 Rather than pursue joining the CPTPP, the Biden administration has offered a new economic initiative that signals the U.S.' intention to enhance its economic engagement in the Indo-Pacific.
-During his May 2022 visit to Japan, President Biden announced the formation of the Indo-Pacific Economic Framework for Prosperity (IPEF) with 12 countries from the Indo-Pacific, not including the PRC.28 Shortly thereafter, Fiji joined as well.29 IPEF will cover a broad range of other issues under four pillars: trade; supply chains; clean economy; and fair economy, with member countries given the choice of which pillars to join.30 The Office of the U.S. Trade Representative leads the first pillar, while the Department of Commerce facilitates the latter three.31
+During his May 2022 visit to Japan, President Biden announced the formation of the Indo-Pacific Economic Framework for Prosperity (IPEF) with 12 countries from the Indo-Pacific, not including the PRC.
+Shortly thereafter, Fiji joined as well.
+IPEF will cover a broad range of other issues under four pillars: trade; supply chains; clean economy; and fair economy, with member countries given the choice of which pillars to join.
+The Office of the U.S. Trade Representative leads the first pillar, while the Department of Com-merce facilitates the latter three.

-The aims of the four IPEF pillars were defined in September 2022 at IPEF's first in-person ministerial meeting.32 Notably, within the trade pillar, member countries committed to promoting trade facilitation and digital trade, advancing food security and good regulatory practices, and ensuring that labor and environmental issues remained at the core of discussions.33 On supply chains, the focus is to identify and increase investment in critical sectors and goods, establish an information-sharing and crisis response mechanism, and strengthen supply chain logistics.34 The clean economy pillar states that countries will seek "to advance cooperation on clean energy and climate-friendly technologies, as well as mobilize investment and promote usage of low- and zero-emissions goods and services."35 And the fair economy pillar will focus on "preventing and combatting corruption, curbing tax evasion, and
+The aims of the four IPEF pillars were defined in September 2022 at IPEF's first in-person ministerial meeting.
+Notably, within the trade pillar, member countries committed to promoting trade facilitation and digital trade, advancing food security and good regulatory practices, and ensuring that labor and environmental issues remained at the core of discussions.
+On supply chains, the focus is to identify and increase investment in critical sectors and goods, establish an information-sharing and crisis response mecha-

+&lt;sup>25Yuka Hayashi, "U.S. on Sidelines as China and Other Asia-Pacific Nations Launch Trade

-26 James McBride et al., "What's Next for the Trans-Pacific Partnership (TPP)," Council on Foreign Relations, Sept.
+&lt;sup>25 Yuka Hayashi, "U.S. on Sidelines as China and Other Asia-Pacific Nations Launch Trade Pact," Wall Street Journal, Jan.
+1, 2022.
+James McBride et al., "What's Next for the Trans-Pacific Partnership (TPP)," Council on Foreign Relations, Sept.
 20, 2021.

-27 Joanna Shelton, "Look Skeptically at China's CPTPP Application," Center for Strategic and International Studies, Nov.
+Joanna Shelton, "Look Skeptically at China's CPTPP Application," Center for Strategic and International Studies, Nov.
 18, 2021.

-28 The White House, "FACT SHEET: In Asia, President Biden and a Dozen Indo-Pacific Partners Launch the Indo-Pacific Economic Framework for Prosperity," May 23, 2022.

-29 The White House, "Statement by National Security Advisor Jake Sullivan on Fiji Joining the Indo-Pacific Economic Framework for Prosperity," May 26, 2022.

-30 The White House, "FACT SHEET: In Asia, President Biden and a Dozen Indo-Pacific Partners Launch the Indo-Pacific Economic Framework for Prosperity," May 23, 2022.

-31 The White House, "On-the-Record Press Call on the Launch of the Indo-Pacific Economic Framework," May 23, 2022.

-32 Aidan Arasasingham et al., "IPEF Comes into Focus at LA Ministerial," Center for Strategic and International Studies, Sept.
+The White House, "FACT SHEET: In Asia, President Biden and a Dozen Indo-Pacific Partners Launch the Indo-Pacific Economic Framework for Prosperity," May 23, 2022.
+The White House, "Statement by National Security Advisor Jake Sullivan on Fiji Joining the Indo-Pacific Economic Framework for Prosperity," May 23, 2022.
+The White House, "FACT SHEET: In Asia, President Biden and a Dozen Indo-Pacific Partners Launch the Indo-Pacific Economic Framework for Prosperity," May 23, 2022.
+The White House, "FACT SHEET: In Asia, President Biden and a Dozen Indo-Pacific Partners Launch the Indo-Pacific Economic Framework for Prosperity," May 23, 2022.
+The White House, "On-the-Record Press Call on the Launch of the Indo-Pacific Economic Framework," May 23, 2022.
+Aidan Arasasingham et al., "IPEF Comes into Focus at LA Ministerial," Center for Strategic and International Studies, Sept.
 12, 2022.

-33 Office of the U.S. Trade Representative, "U.S. and Indo-Pacific Economic Framework Partners Announce Negotiation Objectives," Sept.
+Office of the U.S. Trade Representative, "U.S. and Indo-Pacific Economic Framework Partners Announce Negotiation Objectives," Sept.
 9, 2022.

-enhancing transparency."36 The first negotiating round of IPEF was held in Brisbane, Australia in December 2022.37
+nism, and strengthen supply chain logistics.
+The clean economy pillar states that countries will seek "to advance cooperation on clean energy and climate-friendly technologies, as well as mobilize investment and promote usage of low- and zero-emissions goods and services."
+And the fair economy pillar will focus on "preventing and combatting corruption, curbing tax evasion, and en-hancing transparency."
+The first negotiating round of IPEF was held in Brisbane, Australia in December 2022.37